corda/corda-docs/content/en/docs/cenm/1.3/user-admin.md

 4. Click **Submit**.

 You have changed your password.
-You are automatically logged out of the User Management tool, and can now log back in using your new password.
+You are automatically logged out of the User Admin tool, and can now log back in using your new password.

 ## Add a new user or administrator